 Once you have a badge, you may use the wide variety of tools in the Makerspace any time the space is available.
-You can also request training on and use our more specialized equipment, including 3D printers and the digitizing station.
+You can also request training on and use our more specialized equipment (the 3D printers, the laser cutter, and the digitizing station)

 I’m already trained..

 Available after completing training: